 Are there free camping spots along the Sydney to Brisbane road

-The Wikicamps app is a good investment and works on all devices on and offline.
+The Wiki camps app is an excellent investment and works on all devices on and offline.

 Is the time difference between Sydney and Brisbane?